IsacPasianotto/2048-DRL/README.md

 ### Action space

-action space $A$ is **discrete**, but we defined it not constant over time.
-In fact in a given state $s$ the agent could have a different number of actions available, depending on the board configuration.
-In any case it holds that
+action space $A$ is **discrete**, but we defined it as not constant over time.
+In fact, in a given state $s$ the agent could have a different number of actions available, depending on the board configuration.
+In any case, it holds that

 $$
 A(s) \subseteq \mathcal{A} = \{\texttt{up},\ \texttt{down},\ \texttt{left},\ \texttt{right}\}\qquad \forall \ s \in S
 $$

-Another choice could have been to define the action space constant in time and always equal to $\mathcal{A}$, we have decided to not do it trying to reduce the complexity of the problem and to make the agent learn faster.
+Another choice could have been to define the action space constant in time and always equal to $\mathcal{A}$, but we have decided to not do it trying to reduce the complexity of the problem and to make the agent learn faster.

-All the actions are **deterministic**, that means that the agent can choose an action and the environment will perform it with $\Pr(\text{action}=\text{execution})=1$.
+All the actions are **deterministic**, which means that the agent can choose an action, and the environment will perform it with $\Pr(\text{action}=\text{execution})=1$.

 ### State space

 The possible states $s$ which populate the state space $S$ are **discrete** and **finite**.
 The exact cardinality of $S$ is not trivial to compute, however, we can give an upper bound.
 In fact, considering that there are 16 tiles on the board, each of them can have a value between 0 and 2048 (that means 12 possible values), assuming that the tiles are independent, we can say that the cardinality of $S$ is at most $12^{16}$.
-This estimation is not precise, since it does not take into account some impossible configurations but it is goof enough for given an idea of the order of magnitude of $S$, which still very huge.
+This estimation is not precise, since it does not take into account some impossible configurations but it is good enough for giving an idea of the order of magnitude of $S$, which is still very huge.

 ### Reward

-In a 2048 game, the score is incremented by the amount of the new tile formed by the merge of two tiles.
-A similar behavior is reasonable for the reward we assign to the agent.
+In a 2048 game, the score is incremented by the number of new tiles formed by the merging of two tiles.
+Similar behavior is reasonable for the reward we assign to the agent.
 In fact, we want the agent to maximize the score and try to reach tiles with values as high as possible.

 In order to have a more uniform reward distribution, we have implemented the possibility to consider the logarithm in base 2 of the new tile value as the reward.
 In this way, the reward obtained by a merge is always between 1 and 11.
-The behavior of the reward function controlled by the parameter `log_rewards` of the environment class `Game2048`:
+The behavior of the reward function is controlled by the parameter `log_rewards` of the environment class `Game2048`:

 $r = \text{new tile value}$ if `log_rewards` is `False`\
 $r = \log_2(\text{new tile value})$ if `log_rewards` is `True`